avadhutlohar/5-Crypto-landing-page/Readme.md

 -   During this project, I gained the following skills:
-    -    Created a dropdown icon using the ::after & ::before pseudo elements -Learned how to use flex grow, shrink, and basis
+    -    Created a dropdown icon using the ::after & ::before pseudo elements
+    -    Learned how to use flex grow, shrink, and basis

 ---